GamePro: History and establishment

-Over the years, the Gamepro offices have moved from Redwood City (1989–1991) to San Mateo (1991-1998) to San Francisco (1998-2002) and lastly Oakland.
+Over the years, the Gamepro offices have moved from Redwood City (1989–1991) to San Mateo (1991–1998) to San Francisco (1998–2002) and lastly Oakland.
 In 1993, the company was renamed from Gamepro Inc. to Infotainment World in reflection of its growing and diverse publication lines.

 The magazine was known for its editors using comic book-like avatars and monikers when reviewing games.
 As of January 2004, however, Gamepro ceased to use the avatars due to a change in the overall design and layout of the magazine.
 Meanwhile, editorial voices carried over to the community on its online sister publication, www.gamepro.com.

-Gamepro was also most widely famous for its ProTips, small pieces of gameplay tips and advice depicted with game screenshot captions.
-It also features a special corner section known as Code Vault (formerly Strategies Weapons and Tactics or S.W.A.T.
-Pro), where secret codes are all posted.
-These particular features have since gradually vanished.
-Code Vault was also published in print format and sold as a quarterly cheats and strategy magazine on newsstands.

-There was also a TV show called GamePro TV.
+There was a TV show called GamePro TV.
 The show was hosted by J. D. Roth and Brennan Howard.
 The show was nationally syndicated for one year, then moved to cable (USA and Sci-Fi) for a second year.

 In 1993, Patrick Ferrell sent Debra Vernon, VP of marketing, to a meeting between the games industry and the Consumer Electronics Show (CES).
 Realizing an opportunity, the team at the now-entitled Infotainment World launched E3, the Electronic Entertainment Expo.
 The industry backed E3 and Ferrell partnered with the IDSA to produce the event.
 It was one of the biggest trade show launches in history.

 Early in its lifespan, the magazine also included comic book pages about the adventures of a superhero named Gamepro who was a video game player from the real world brought into a dimension where video games were real to save it from creatures called the Evil Darklings.
 In 2003, Joyride Studios produced limited-edition action figures of some of the Gamepro editorial characters.

 Gamepro also appeared in several international editions, including France, Germany, Spain, Portugal, Italy, Turkey, Australia, Brazil and Greece.
 Some of these publications share the North American content, while some others share only the name and logo but do feature different content.

 Early in 2006, IDG Entertainment began to change internally and shift operational focus from a "Print to Online" to "Online to Print" publishing mentality.
 The first steps; build a large online network of web sites and rebuild the editorial team.
 Enter: George Jones, industry veteran.

 In February 2006, Gamepro's online video channel, Games.net, launched a series of video-game related shows.
 The extensive online programming is geared towards an older and more mature audience.

 In August 2006, the Gamepro online team spun off a new cheats site, GamerHelp.com.
 It was shortly followed by a video game information aggregation site, Games.net, and a dedicated gaming downloads site, GameDownloads.com.